Special Education Needs & Disabilities (SEND) Information

 Early Years contacts:

-Support can also be provided by the Deputy of the Early Years Centre, Kirsty Norfolk (SENCO) and Early Years Centre Leader, or Clare Lishman, Early Years Director.
+Support can also be provided by the Director of the Early Years Centre, Clare Lishman, Early Years Director.